Safely observe the Sun :

-Conforms to and meets the Transmission Requirements of ISO 12312-2, Filters for Direct Observation of the Sun (please note the stock currently being supplied is not printed with the ISO certification which has subsequently been accredited.
-They are printed with the CE mark certification.)
+Conforms to and meets the Transmission Requirements of ISO 12312-2, Filters for Direct Observation of the Sun.
+They are printed with the ISO & CE mark certification.)

 Please note these solar eclipse glasses are not suitable for use with optical devices such as telescopes, binoculars or an optical camera viewfinder, you need stronger and larger solar eclipse filters than these to protect you from the magnified sun light when using optical devices.

 Sunglasses are not safe, you will put your eye sight at risk by only wearing regular sunglasses or shades to directly view the sun, as they do not block the harmful and invisible radiation which causes retinal damage.
 Only properly designed and certified solar filters such as the ones in these eclipse glasses should ever be used for direct viewing of the Sun's disk.